There isn’t exactly a shortage these days of action movie stars who are

 Things are already going wrong for the film, because it puts forward a story, as usual, filled with feints within feints, but everything it does that actually moves the plot is awkward and obvious.
 There’s little in the MI toolbox beyond putting on masks, and the film already tips its hand to the fact that its irritated at having to work new versions of the utterly hokey “mask pull off.”

 The more the film goes on, the further it gets from caring about its franchise.
 In the end, there’s no plan, or way to make one, and we’ve come up with a cutesy disarming problem, that doesn’t actually make sense, apparently because we already bought the helicopters and need an excuse to include them.

-That said, when the crew is on it’s hard to love whatever happens.
+That said, when the crew is on, it’s hard not to love whatever happens.
 Simon Pegg and Ving Rhames are unfortunately relegated to appearances that are a short step from cameos, but they deliver when they are around.
 The hype around Cruise’s stunts is well-deserved, because some of them are unbelievable, even if others make for lackluster moves in the action.
 Climbing the helicopter rope for the second time, for example, was a yawn-inducing effort to add another meaningless minute to the film.

 The plot may struggle, and it isn’t around much anyway, but the film at least makes good on the action side of things.
 The MI team only surfaces in any consequential way to get us through one choreographed chase, and to use the mask to get information everyone already knew, but a film that serves up this much fun should probably only lose so much because it doesn’t spend enough time on plot.